vseryakov/backendjs/README.md

    Return icon for the current account in the given prefix, icons are kept on the local disk in the directory configured by `-api-images-dir` parameter(default is images/ in the backend directory).
 Current account id is used to keep icons separate from other accounts.
-Icon presence is checked in the bk_icon table before returning it and if any permissions are set in the `acl_allow` column it will be checked if this icon can be returned.
+Icon presence is checked in the bk_icon table before returning it

   The following parameters can be used:
   - `prefix` - must be specified, this defines the icons namespace
   - `type` is used to specify unique icon created with such type which can be any string.
-  - `_ext` - image extension, like png or jpg if it was saved with it previously
+  - `ext` - image extension, like png or jpg if it was saved with it previously

 - `/icon/put`